pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ## Intro

-Have you ever wondered what's the difference between:
+Have you ever wondered what the difference is between:
 - `Deref<Target = T>`, `AsRef<T>`, and `Borrow<T>`?
 - `Clone`, `Copy`, and `ToOwned`?
 - `From<T>` and `Into<T>`?